 - You will not be permitted to work in the UK whilst on a Tier 4 visa for part-time studies.

 - You will not be permitted to bring any dependants with you.

 - You will not be permitted to extend your visa from within the UK.
 If you need to extend your visa to complete your studies you will be required to return home and apply for an extension.

 If you will need to support yourself financially by working alongside your studies, if you plan to bring dependents with you, or require the flexibility to extend your visa from within the UK, you will need to apply for a full-time course.

 Biometric Residence Permit (BRP)

-Foreign nationals from outside the European Economic Area have to apply for a biometrics residence permit.
-If you are applying for your Visa from outside the UK you will need to give your biometrics at a Visa Application Centre.
+Foreign nationals from outside the European Economic Area have to apply for a biometric residence permit.
+If you are applying for your visa from outside the UK you will need to give your biometrics at a Visa Application Centre.
 If you are granted leave to enter the UK for more than six months you will receive a BRP card.

 Successful applicants will be issued with a vignette in their passport which is valid for 30 days.
 The vignette validity will either begin 30 days before your course start date or 7 days before your intended date of travel; whichever is the latter.